 d.
 The NF service producer in the home PLMN shall be the OAuth 2.0 resource server.

-OAuth 2.0 client (NF service consumer) registration with the OAuth 2.0 authorization server (NRF)
+OAuth 2.0 client (NF service consumer) registration with the OAuth 2.0 authorization server (NRF) in the vPLMN

+Same as in the non-roaming scenario in 13.4.1.1.

+OAuth 2.0 resource server (NF service producer) registration with the OAuth 2.0 authorization server (NRF) in the hPLMN

 Same as in the non-roaming scenario in 13.4.1.1.

 Obtaining access token independently before NF service access

 The following procedure describes how the NF service consumer obtains an access token for NF service producers of a specific NF type for use in the roaming scenario.